idrisG/REST_API_SPRINGBOOT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the API is launched use Postman (or similar software) to make your POST and GET requests (POST request uri : localhost:8080/createUser ; GET request uri : localhost:8080/getUser/$username)
+Once the API is launched use Postman (or similar software) to make your POST and GET requests (POST request url : localhost:8080/createUser ; GET request url : localhost:8080/getUser/$username)

+You can find a Postman collection in the git repository.

 <img src="postman-get.png" >
 <img src="postman-post.png">